W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 Born, year of the horse in a small market town in the UK, to parents from Hong Kong and grew up by the sea.
 My name is pronounced **way** but my closest buddies call me **Waister**.

 I am a business Grad, self-taught Web Designer, Front End Developer & Video Editor supporting the travel industries.
 I always enjoyed messing around with computers when I was younger.
 I wrote my first program on a BBC Micro.
-I made it display my name infitnitely when an unsuspecting user touched the keyboard.
+I made it display my name infinitely when an unsuspecting user touched the keyboard.

 > I'm a fan of simplicity, websites that function as they were planned, with substance over style.
 If it doesn't make your site perform better then leave it out.
 I practice research, testing and data driven design.